2019 Individual Player National Championship Tournament Logistics Information

 - There are no notions of teammates or captains

-- Some matches (“group matches”) will have more than two players at once
+- Some matches (“group matches”) will start with eight to ten students playing at once

 - In group matches, an interrupt penalty will be assessed for every incorrect answer given before the question is over

-- In group matches, players may be removed from the game before it is over, depending on their performance
+- In group matches, players may be removed from the game (“buzz out”) before it is over, depending on their performance

 - In group matches, a question only “goes dead” when time expires or every active player has answered incorrectly